 - Encourage a child to partake in substance abuse (ie. alcohol and drugs)

 Host Family Supervision

 ONETrack International has an accountability system to ensure that a host family is consistently meeting program expectations.
-The committee of community leaders and other stakeholders (set at the beginning of each new project) should put in place a number of accountability systems so that the community could oversee the home transition project.
-This set up allows OTI to flag any irregular or unethical behavior within a home transition project.
+The committee of community leaders and other stakeholders (set at the beginning of each new project) should put in place a number of accountability systems so that the community could oversee the reintegration project.
+This setup allows OTI to flag any irregular or unethical behavior within our programs.
 There are also teams on the field that are capable of monitoring the day-to-day activities of a host family.
 Additional monitoring both remote and in-person is conducted by OTI’s Monitoring and Evaluation team, which is tasked with evaluating the program’s success.